charlyoleg2/parametrix/pkg/designix/README.md

 Dependencies
 ------------

 *Designix* runtime depends only on *Geometrix*.
-Use *Paramui* UI or *Paramecli* to visualize and export the designs in different formats like dxf, svg and others.
+Use *Paramui* WebUI or *Paramecli* CLI to visualize and export the designs in different formats like dxf, svg and others.